agadiffe/ft_select/README.md

 # ft_select

-- In progress
+- Done but still In progress :)

-## todo

-- handle resize terminal window